johnnyreilly/jQuery.Validation.Unobtrusive.Native/README.md

         new SelectListItem{ Text = "Please select", Value = "" },
         new SelectListItem{ Text = "An option", Value = "An option"}
     })

-The only difference is the extra `true` parameter being passed.
-If you passed `false` instead jQuery.Validation.Unobtrusive.Native internally calls the native MVC implementation.
-I have considered keeping jQuery.Validation.Unobtrusive.Native's HtmlHelpers entirely separate from the inbuilt MVC ones and instead implementing `TextBoxNativeFor` / `DropDownListNativeFor` methods which shared the same signatures as the inbuilt MVC ones.
+The only differences above are the extra `true` parameters being passed.
+If you had passed `false` instead jQuery.Validation.Unobtrusive.Native internally calls the inbuilt MVC implementation.
+I have considered keeping jQuery.Validation.Unobtrusive.Native's HtmlHelpers entirely separate from the inbuilt MVC ones and instead implementing `TextBoxNativeFor` / `DropDownListNativeFor` methods which share the same signatures as the inbuilt MVC ones.
 For now this is the way it is but it could change if people feel strongly enough - if you've an opinion then drop me a line with your rationale.

 By the way, the above examples (and others) can be found in the MVC demo project jVUNDemo on GitHub.

-Ensure that you have the latest version of jquery.validate.js, you can find it [here](http://jqueryvalidation.org/).
-Oh, and remember that you no longer need to serve up the jquery.validate.unobtrusive.js on a screen where you are using jQuery.Validation.Unobtrusive.Native.

-P.S.
-If you're compiling the source code in Visual Studio make sure you have the Package Manager option *"Allow NuGet to download missing packages during build"* set to true.

 ##Plans